frank690/mqtt-forger/README.md

 # add another new channel 'qux' that replays the previously generated dataset.
 # it is a good habit to define a frequency so you know the speed at which your data will be streamed.
+# also note that scaling is turned off for channels with replay data (but not for interfering channels!).
 replay_channel = pipeline.add_channel(name='qux', replay_data=data, frequency=0.1)
 ~~~